wildfly/quickstart/helloworld-mdb/README.md

     git url:  ssh://1e63c17c2dd94a329f21555a33dc617d@helloworldmdb-quickstart.rhcloud.com/~/git/helloworldmdb.git/
     Successfully created application: helloworldmdb

-Now in a separate shell navigate to the quickstarts directory and copy the `helloworld-mdb/pom.xml` and `helloworld/src` directory to the `hellworldmdb` directory created by `rhc-create-app`.
-For example, on Linux or Mac:
+Now that you have confirmed it is working you can now migrate the quickstart source.
+You no longer need the default application so change directory into the new git repo and tell git to remove the source files and pom:

+    cd hellworldmdb
+    git rm -r src pom.xml

+Copy the source for the wsat-simple quickstart into this new git repo:

-    cp helloworld-mdb/pom.xml ../helloworldmdb
+    cp <quickstarts>/helloworld-mdb/pom.xml .
-    cp -r helloworld-mdb/src ../helloworldmdb
+    cp -r <quickstarts>/helloworld-mdb/src .

 Now, we can add the files to the OpenShift GIT repository